ballerina-platform/ballerina-distribution/examples/websocket-service-ssl-tls/websocket_service_ssl_tls.md

 # WebSocket service - SSL/TLS

-You can use the WebSocket listener to connect to or interact with an WebSocket client.
-Provide the `websocket:ListenerSecureSocket` configurations to the server to expose an WSS connection.
+A WebSocket listener configured with SSL/TLS configurations connect or interact with a WebSocket client over an encrypted TLS connection.
+Provide the `secureSocket` configurations to expose an WSS connection.

 ::: code websocket_service_ssl_tls.bal :::